AndariiDev/ed-cargo-sync/README.md

 # cargo_sync

-**cargo_sync** is a simple command-line tool for *Elite: Dangerous* pilots to evenly split cargo delivery loads across trips.
+**cargo_sync** is a simple command-line tool for *Elite: Dangerous* to evenly split cargo delivery loads across trips.
 It helps balance your cargo runs by calculating how much steel, titanium, or other commodities to carry each trip, syncing deliveries efficiently.

 ---